Starting Therapy: A Journey of Self-Discovery and Healing

 Starting therapy can feel like a big step.
-You may have spent weeks (or months) thinking about it before finally getting in touch with someone and booking that first session.
-Walking through the door (or logging online) is something to be proud of, this is now where the work begins.
+You may have spent weeks (or even months) thinking about it before finally reaching out and booking that first session.
+Walking through the door (or logging online) is something to be proud of.
+This is where the work truly begins.

 1. See Therapy as a Collaboration

-Your therapist might guide the process and ask questions, but you bring the material your experiences, thoughts, and emotions.
+Your therapist might guide the process and ask questions, but you bring the material—your experiences, thoughts, and emotions.
 Therapy works best when it’s a joint effort.
-It can be helpful to think about what’s been on your mind before each session, do you want to talk about your week?
-Or do you want some help figuring out how your relationships work.
-Or maybe is there something you’ve been avoiding, or a feeling that keeps resurfacing?
-Keeping it simple like the thought “I don’t know where to start today” is enough to begin with honesty and intention.
+Before each session, think about what’s been on your mind.
+Do you want to discuss your week?
+Or perhaps you need help figuring out your relationships.
+Maybe there's something you've been avoiding or a feeling that keeps resurfacing.
+Even a simple thought like “I don’t know where to start today” is enough to begin with honesty and intention.

 2. Allow Yourself to Be Honest

-It’s normal to hold back at first, many people do.
-You might worry about being judged, or feel unsure about how much to share.
-Therapy is most powerful when you can say things as they are, not how you think they should be.
+It’s normal to hold back at first; many people do.
+You might worry about being judged or feel unsure about how much to share.
+Therapy is most powerful when you can express things as they are, not how you think they should be.

-I want to note here one of the comments my tutors gave to me when I was in training was how “I am unshockable, and an extremely compassionate therapist”.
-There is very little you could do which would make me react in any sort of negative way, one of my tutors referred to me as unshockable.
-Now lets also remember I’m trained to stay curious and help you explore what feels difficult to express.
+I remember one of my tutors telling me, “I am unshockable and an extremely compassionate therapist.”
+There’s very little you could say that would make me react negatively.
+My training has taught me to stay curious and help you explore what feels difficult to express.

 3. Be Patient with the Process

-Think of therapy as a gradual unraveling of tangled ball of string, you’re learning to understand yourself better, and that takes time.
-Working away at one thread at a time.
-Try not to measure progress by how “good” you feel, but by how much more aware and connected you’re becoming.
+Think of therapy as a gradual unraveling of a tangled ball of string.
+You’re learning to understand yourself better, and that takes time.
+Focus on working through one thread at a time.
+Instead of measuring progress by how “good” you feel, pay attention to how much more aware and connected you’re becoming.

 4. Reflect Between Sessions

-The work doesn’t stop once you leave the room (after all our sessions are only one hour out of the week).
-Often, the most meaningful insights come between sessions, in the way you respond to stress, or notice old patterns appearing.
+The work doesn’t stop once you leave the room.
+Our sessions are only one hour out of the week.
+Often, the most meaningful insights come between sessions—in how you respond to stress or notice old patterns appearing.

-You might find it helpful to jot down brief reflections or feelings that come up during the week.
-This doesn’t need to be formal journalling, even a few notes on your phone can help you bring fresh observations into your next session.
+You might find it helpful to jot down brief reflections or feelings that arise during the week.
+This doesn’t need to be formal journaling; even a few notes on your phone can help you bring fresh observations into your next session.

 5. Notice Your Resistance